nirajneupane17/nirajneupane17/README.md

 # About Me

-I am a quantitative researcher with a background in financial economics, financial engineering, and professional accounting.
-My work focuses on systematic trading, derivatives, and risk analytics, combining economic intuition with statistical rigor and research workflows designed for real-world applicability.
-I am particularly interested in building robust, risk-aware quantitative models that translate empirical research into repeatable trading and risk-management systems.
+I am a quantitative researcher and economist with a background in financial economics, financial engineering, and professional accounting.
+My work spans quantitative finance, systematic trading, and economic research, combining statistical modeling, computational methods, and applied policy analysis.

+In quantitative finance, my research focuses on derivatives, systematic trading strategies, portfolio construction, and risk analytics.
+I build robust and interpretable quantitative models that translate empirical research into practical trading and risk-management systems.

+Alongside financial research, I conduct economic research focused on the **Global South**, particularly on economic development, institutional reforms, and evidence-based economic policy design.
+My research interests include financial market development, macroeconomic stability, industrial growth, and policy frameworks that support sustainable economic transformation in emerging and developing economies.

+My long-term goal is to bridge **quantitative financial modeling and economic policy research**, applying data-driven approaches to both financial markets and real-world economic development challenges.

 ---